viercc/coercible-subtypes/README.md

 has no distinction of directions. `Coercible A B` never just means `A` is Coercible to `B`, it's always `A` is Coercible **to and from** `B`.

-This symmetry is nice in many situations, and greatly simplifies many situations.
+This symmetry is nice in many situations, and greatly simplifies the semantics of `GeneralizedNewtypeDeriving` and its superior brother `DerivingVia`.
 But everything has an exception.
 Sometimes, you want weaker property on two types:
 `A` is safely coercible to `B`, but not in the other way around.